IngoHHacks/MatingTentMod/README.md

 (SFW version)
 (There is no NSFW version, sorry)
-([Donate](https://ko-fi.com/IngoH) or send me the needed art assets if you want to see a NSFW version)
+([Donate](https://ko-fi.com/IngoH) or send me the needed art assets if you want to see a NSFW version) (Join the Discord below and ask me for access to the NSFW channels for updates on the NSFW version)

 Contact:
 [Discord Server](https://discord.gg/9Xqvb8Cszg) | `IngoH#3923`